input-output-hk/atala-prism/credentials-verification/infra/readme.md

 * `ssh -i ~/.ssh/id_rsa ec2-user@<ip obtained above>` (note the username!).

 ### Terraform state files
-Assuming you have used the `env.sh` script, terraform will store what it thinks is the current state of a given environment in a directory called `.<env name>`.
+Assuming you have used the `env.sh` script, terraform will store what it thinks is the current state of a given environment in S3 under s3://atala-cvp/infra/services/<env name>.

 If you have dropped the environment with `env.sh -d <env name>`, you may delete the directory containing the terraform state.
 *Do not delete this directory* while resources from the environment still exist.
 If you do, terraform will lose track of resources on AWS and you will have to find and delete them manually.

-TODO: Store terraform state in S3.
-If you want to change an environment that is shared and not personal to you, *remember that you will need to obtain the most up to date state file from the person who last changed the environment.
+TODO: Store terraform state for the VPC build in S3.
+Currently this still uses local state storage.

 ### Reminder
 Environments on AWS cost money.
-Avoid creating loads of environments then forgetting about them and if you create an environment and are not going to be using it for more than a few days then destroy it with `env.sh -d <my env>`.
+Avoid creating loads of environments then forgetting about them and, if you create an environment and are not going to be using it for more than a few days, then destroy it with `env.sh -d <my env>`.